Techtronis/Yuzu-Archive/README.md

 > [!NOTE]
 > This is an unofficial mirror fork of the original repository.
 > I did not write the Readme.
+The Patreon links don't work.

 <p align="center">
     <!-- <a href="https://dev.azure.com/yuzu-emu/yuzu/">